-• The Trustee Stewardship (voting and engagement) Policy sets out how the Trustee will behave as an active owner of the Scheme's assets which includes the Trustee's approach to;
+The Trustee's Stewardship (voting and engagement) Policy sets out how the Trustee will behave as an active owner of the Scheme's assets which includes the Trustee's approach to;

-- the exercise of voting rights attached to assets; and - undertaking engagement activity, including how the Trustee monitors and engages with its investment managers and any other stakeholders. - The Scheme's Stewardship Policy is reviewed on an annual basis in line with the Scheme's Statement of Investment Principles (SIP) review which was last completed on 30 September 2020. - You can review the Scheme Stewardship Policy which can be found within the Scheme's Statement of Investment Principles, at http://www.sewpensionscheme.co.uk/.
+- the exercise of voting rights attached to assets; and - undertaking engagement activity, including how the Trustee monitors and engages with its investment managers and any other stakeholders.

+The Stewardship Policy is reviewed on an annual basis in line with the Scheme's SIP review which was last completed on 22 March 2023.
+This report covers the SIP that was signed on 22 March 2023 as well as the SIP which was in place between 31 March 2022 and 21 March 2023.

+You can review the Scheme Stewardship Policy which can be found within the Scheme's Statement of Investment Principles, at www.sewpensionscheme.co.uk.

+To support the Policy within the Scheme's SIP, the Trustee formalised a set of responsible investment beliefs over 2022.
+It is expected the beliefs will be revisited on periodic basis to ensure they evolve in line with industry practice and remain appropriate for the Scheme.

-• The Trustee has delegated voting and engagement activity in respect of the underlying assets to the Scheme's investment managers.
+The Trustee has delegated voting and engagement activity in respect of the underlying assets to the Scheme's investment managers.
 The Trustee believes it is important that its investment managers take an active role in the supervision of the companies in which they invest, both by voting at shareholder meetings and engaging with the management on issues which affect a company's financial performance.
+The Trustee expects its investment managers to engage with portfolio companies regarding their ESG practices and to consider exclusion only when engagement fails to achieve a satisfactory outcome.

-• The Trustee's own engagement activity is focused on its dialogue with its investment managers which is undertaken in conjunction with their investment advisers.
+The Trustee's own engagement activity is focused on its dialogue with its investment managers which is undertaken in conjunction with their investment advisers.
 The Trustee meets regularly with its managers and the Trustee considers managers' exercise of their stewardship both during these meetings and through reporting provided by their investment adviser.

-• The Trustee also monitors its compliance with its Stewardship Policy on a regular basis and is satisfied that they have complied with the Scheme's Stewardship Policy over the last year.
+The Trustee also monitors its compliance with its Stewardship Policy on a regular basis and is satisfied that they have complied with the Scheme's Stewardship Policy over the last year.